B. Pocker

-B. Pocker (1890 – 29 July 1965), Badekkandy, also spelled Poker, title Sahib Bahadur, as an Indian politician and lawyer from Tellicherry, north Kerala, Madras Presidency.
-He served as a member of the Constituent Assembly of India and as the Member of Parliament from Manjeri Parliamentary Constituency between 1952 and 1962.
+B. Pocker (1890 – 29 July 1965), Badekkandy Pocker, also spelled Poker, title Sahib Bahadur, as an Indian politician and lawyer from Tellicherry, north Kerala, Madras Presidency.
+He served as a member of the Constituent Assembly of India and as the Member of Parliament from Malappuram Parliamentary Constituency between 1952 and 1962.

 Pocker was the first Member of Parliament (1952) from Indian Union Muslim League in independent India.

 Career

 Pocker was born to Chalakkandy Peedikayil Kuttivatha Sahib and Badekkandy Mariyumma in 1890 at Tellicherry in Malabar District, Madras Presidency.
 He carried his mother's 'house name' as his initials as the tradition among the Cannanore Mappilas.

 Early career

 Pocker studied at Tellicherry Brennen College and Madras Christian College.
 He graduated from Madras Law College in 1915 and started practising as an advocate in Madras High Court in 1917.
 He was one of earliest university graduates from the Mappila Muslims of Malabar District.

 Pocker, by then a senior advocate in the High Court, entered politics in the late 1910s by arguing for special Muslim constituencies in Malabar District.
 He famously submitted a memorandum during the introduction of the Montagu-Chelmsford reforms (passed as Government of India Act, 1919).

 Pocker was a leader of the Caliphate Movement in Malabar District (he supported Shaukat Ali at Madras by representing the Malabar District).
 He later led the relief activities for Mappilas, who were affected by the Mappila Uprising (1921–22).
 He formed the "Mappila Amelioration Committee" at Madras, which collected and distributed more than Rs.
 200,000 among the Mappilas.

 Pocker founded the "South India Muslim Education Society" and "Kerala Muslim Education Association".
 He served as the Parliament Party Secretary of the United Nationalist Party in the Madras Assembly from 1930 to 1936.